 Make a batch of hardboiled eggs on the weekend to have on hand throughout your work week.
 Slice the egg in half and top it off with some avocado or a drizzle of Sriracha for a spicy kick.

-Now that you have a better understanding of how food can affect your employees’ productivity and mood, you can help them by implementing some of these healthy snack ideas at your workplace.
+Now that you have a better understanding of how food can affect your employees’ productivity and mood, you can help them by implementing some of these healthy office snack ideas at your workplace.
 Before you freak out about the budget, just remember that small changes can make a big difference.
 If you’re doing so already, why not start with office fruit delivery once a week?
+Or try a healthy snack box delivered to your office.
 You can make a difference in your employees’ health and well-being and your company’s success.